 42 They said to the woman, “We no longer believe just because of what you said; now we have heard for ourselves, and we know that this man really is the Savior of the world.”
 (John 4:1-42)

-We saw in the Zabur how the prophets wrote how sin is from a deep thirst in our lives – a thirst that must be quenched.
+The Zabur showed how sin is from a deep thirst in our lives – a thirst that must be quenched.
 Many today, whatever their religion, live in sinful ways because of this thirst.

 But the prophet Isa al Masih (PBUH) did not avoid this sinful woman.
-Instead he told her that he could give her ‘living water’ that would quench her thirst.
-But he was not speaking of physical water (which as he said if you drank once you would be thirsty again later) but a change in her heart, a change from the inside.
+Instead, he told her that he could give her ‘living water’ that would quench her thirst.
+But he was not speaking of physical water (which if you drink once you would be thirsty again later) but a change in her heart, a change from the inside.
 The prophets of the Zabur had prophesied that this Covenant of a new heart was coming.
 Isa al Masih (PBUH) offered her this new covenant of a changed heart ‘welling up to eternal life’.

 To Believe – Confessing in truth